What brings people together while keeping them apart?

 1) Make your guest list.
 This is especially important for your video or conference call technology decision.
 Headcounts matter as much for virtual events as they do for in-person events.
 Your guest count determines what kinds of games you can play.

-2) Select your games and your themes.
+2) Select your online games and your themes.

 3) Choose your video chat/conference call service.
 (Even if your game choice doesn’t require face-to-face interaction, it’s good to see everyone’s face outside the game.)
 Some popular options are:

 - Google Hangouts

 5) Send virtual invitations and collect RSVPs.
 Include the event length and a brief outline and description of the game you plan to play.

 6) Send Snacks.
 Send a surprise snack box, packed with delightfully delicious health- and energy-boosters.
 The perfect snacks can really tie an in-person event together, and they do the same thing for virtual events, adding a sense of ceremony and celebration.